-At its ball and roller facilities in Erwin, Tennessee, Walterboro, South Carolina and Mountain City, Tennessee, the Company produces high quality, precision steel balls in sizes ranging in diameter from 3/16 of an inch to 2 1/2 inches and rollers in a limited variety of sizes.
+At its ball and roller facilities in Erwin, Tennessee, Walterboro, South Carolina and Mountain City, Tennessee, the Company produces high quality, precision steel balls in sizes ranging in diameter from 3/16 of an inch to 2 1/2inches and rollers in a limited variety of sizes.
 At its newly formed Euroball joint venture, the Company produces high quality steel balls in sizes ranging from 1/8 of an inch to 12 1/2 inches in diameter.
 The Company produces balls in a variety of grades ranging from grade 3 to grade 1000 and rollers in a variety of grades ranging from grade 50 to grade 1000.
-The grade number for a ball or a roller indicates the degree of spherical or cylindrical precision of the ball or roller; for example, grade 3 balls are manufactured to within three millionths of an inch of roundness.
+The grade number for a ball or a roller indicates the degree of spherical or cylindrical precision of the ball or roller; for example, grade 3 balls are manufactured to within three millionths of an inch of roundness and grade 50 rollers are manufactured to within fifty millionths of an inch of roundness.
 At its Domestic Ball and Roller Division, sales of steel balls accounted for approximately 91%, 92% and 92% of the division's ball and roller net sales in 1998, 1999 and 2000, respectively.
 Sales of rollers accounted for the balance of the division's ball and roller sales in such years.